Jaire Alexander

-Jaire Zakar Alexander (born February 9, 1997) is an American football cornerback for the Green Bay Packers of the National Football League (NFL).
-He played college football at Louisville, and was selected by the Packers in the first round of the 2018 NFL Draft.
+Jaire Zakar Alexander (born February 9, 1997) is an American former professional football cornerback who played 8 seasons in the National Football League (NFL).
+He played college football for the Louisville Cardinals, and was selected by the Green Bay Packers in the first round of the 2018 NFL draft, where he spent seven seasons.
+He signed with the Baltimore Ravens in 2025 before being traded to the Philadelphia Eagles midseason.

-Early years
+Early life

+Alexander was born in Philadelphia, before moving to the Charlotte area as a toddler.
 Alexander attended Rocky River High School in Mint Hill, North Carolina.
 While there, he played high school football for the Ravens.
 He originally committed to the University of South Carolina to play college football but changed his commitment to the University of Louisville.

 College career

 Alexander played at Louisville from 2015 to 2017 under head coach Bobby Petrino.
 During his career, he had 77 tackles and seven interceptions.
-For the 2016 season, he was named Second-team All-ACC.
-After his junior season in 2017, he decided to forgo his senior year and enter the draft.
+For the 2016 season, he was named Second-team All-Atlantic Coast Conference.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 He decided not to play in the 2017 TaxSlayer Bowl with the rest of the Louisville team due to persistent injury issues during the season.